-I can relate on a personal level.
 I’ve been through some highly challenging times—some of which led me to research everything there was to know about the psychology of resilience.
 I found it so powerful that I shared what I learned and how it benefited me in The Bounce Back Book.

-I learned the importance of surrounding myself with people who I knew would verbally reinforce my identity as a strong person.
-I knew on an intuitive level that positive words of encouraging faith from others would help to reinspire my own inner strength, but I didn’t know that studies support this positive ripple affect on one’s psyche.
+Basically, I knew on an intuitive level that positive words of encouraging faith from others would help to re-inspire my own inner strength.
+But I didn’t know that studies support this positive ripple affect on one’s psyche.

 Neuro-linguistic Programming (NLP) is a therapy that attempts to influence the subconscious mind and affect positive change by consciously using positive words to refocus on the things within one’s control.

 While on the surface they seem kind and empathetic, they’re far more capable of souring the mood of a person in crisis.

 Morrie says he never talks “sympathetically” with his patients because it’s disempowering and keeps patients coddled in victim mode.
 “Too much ‘sympathy talk’ can keep patients stuck, reliving and examining their feelings rather than moving on,” Morrie says.

 After a little research, I believe Morrie is practicing this “neuroscience of words”—purposefully priming his patients’ subconscious minds with positive language to serve as an inner-strength training program of sorts!

 Bargh gave two different groups of people two different lists of words to unjumble, telling them they were being tested on simple problem solving.

 The first list contained words suggesting impatience, rudeness and aggressiveness; the second list had words suggesting patience, politeness and calm.
 After the test was completed, the participants were asked to bring their lists to an administrator who was deep in conversation with a colleague—setting up the true experiment.

 All the participants given the list of words suggesting rudeness and aggressiveness became those exact words—angrily interrupting the administrator.
 However, of the participants primed with language suggesting patience and calm 82 percent never interrupted the administrator at all.

 Instead, consciously pepper your conversations, therapy sessions and journal writing with strong, uplifting, optimistic words that will keep you aimed in a strong, positive, healing direction!

 According to Siebert, the average person will listen to you talk about your ordeal for one to two minutes tops, before they want to get away or they interrupt you with their opinion.

 If you feel you’re with someone highly supportive—a friend with whom you want to more freely share your experience—be sure to check in with them first.

 Siebert also reminds that it’s okay to decide not to share anything at all.
 You can simply tell people, “Thanks for asking, but I don’t care to talk about it right now.”

 Another helpful NLP technique is to dilute strongly negative words.
-Try to stop saying things like:

 Instead of saying, “I won’t get involved with cheating jerks or sociopaths or toxic people anymore!” you might say, “I’ll only get involved with healthy, loving, trustworthy people.”
 Instead of saying, “I am no longer going to be in total financial debt!” you might say, “I vow to become financially solvent.”